gmmorris/meze/README.md

 # mezze

-A Component Composition library for building Component based Declerative JSON APIs
+A Component Composition library for building Component based Declarative JSON APIs

 This is still VERY MUCH a Work In Progress